 MA Water Resources Authority Poster, Writing, and Video Contests March deadline Students can create a poster, video, or write an essay on a topic related to water resources.

-US High School Physics Photo Contest Submit entries March 1 - May 15 Students in grades 9-12 are eligible to submit photos that will be judged on the quality of the photo and the accuracy of the physics in the explanation that accompanies the photo.
+US High School Physics Photo Contest Submit entries March 7 - May 20 Students in grades 9-12 are eligible to submit photos that will be judged on the quality of the photo and the accuracy of the physics in the explanation that accompanies the photo.
 Only 15 entries per school permitted.

-US Living on the Ocean Planet Video Contest March 11 deadline Upper School students are eligible to submit a 1-3 minute video on a theme related to the ocean or freshwater.
+US Living on the Ocean Planet Video Contest March 20 deadline Upper School students are eligible to submit a 1-3 minute video on a theme related to the ocean or freshwater.

-US Thacher Environmental Research Contest April 15 deadline Submit a research proposal that uses satellite remote sensing to investigate climate change and the changing planet.
+May deadline Students in grades 9-12 can submit a research proposal that uses satellite remote sensing to investigate climate change and the changing planet.
 Sponsored by the Institute for Global Environmental Strategies.